-There is considerable uncertainty as to whether the courts of England and Wales and the Competition Appeal Tribunal would remain a preferred forum in which to bring follow on and standalone actions for damages in competition cases once the UK withdraws from the EU.
-As the law currently stands, follow on actions can be brought once an infringement decision taken under EU or UK competition law (or both) has become final, and standalone or hybrid actions can be brought under either law or both.
+There is considerable uncertainty as to whether the courts of England and Wales and the Competition Appeal Tribunal would remain a preferred forum in which to bring follow on and standalone actions for damages in competition cases if the UK withdrew from the EU.
+Currently, follow on actions can be brought once an infringement decision taken under EU or UK competition law (or both) has become final, and standalone or hybrid actions can be brought under either law or both.

-Post-Brexit, it is unclear what the status of decisions taken by the European Commission will be, although if the UK were a member of the EEA, or negotiated a bilateral agreement similar to that of Switzerland, EU competition law could still have a role to play.
-If a more radical break with the EU were to take place, then conceivably the English courts and the Competition Tribunal would be less attractive as a forum.
-There is, however, also the interesting question of whether, if the protection of leniency materials provided through EU case law and the Damages Directive were to fall away after exit, that could in fact encourage damages actions to be brought in the English courts.
+Post-Brexit, it is unclear what the status of decisions taken by the European Commission will be and conceivably the English courts and the Competition Tribunal would be less attractive as a forum.
+The White Paper confirms that the Damages Directive and all other UK law based on EU law, will remain in force immediately after Brexit, but its future is more uncertain.
+There is, however, also the interesting question of whether, if the protection of leniency materials provided through EU case law (and potentially the Damages Directive) were to fall away following a Brexit that could in fact encourage damages actions to be brought in the English courts.

 - Merger control